Featured image of post Terraform Variables Explained: Simplifying Azure Infrastructure Code

 }

-• Never store sensitive data like passwords or API keys directly in your Terraform files or version control.
+Never hard-code sensitive values like passwords or API keys in your Terraform files.
+Instead:

 1